LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 `unused_required` are used by requirement to fulfill the signature of `F`'s parameter `P`.

-With those observations in mind, let's see what the compiler and the anlyzer report.
+With those observations in mind, let's see what the compiler and the analyzer report.

 Compile and analyze: